Car insurance terms – a glossary

 Comprehensive car insurance

-Comprehensive car insurance is the highest level of cover.
-It insures your car as well as any other cars you might damage in an accident.
+Comprehensive car insurance – also known as fully comprehensive – is the highest level of cover.
+It insures you for damage to your own car, as well as any other cars you might damage in an accident.

 Compulsory excess